-Lastly, on LCOS, we continue to focus on AR goggle devices and head-up-displays (HUD) for automotive.
-Many of our industry-leading customers have demonstrated their state-of-the-art products, including holographic HUD, AR glasses and LiDAR system, with Himax LCOS technology inside.
+Lastly on LCoS, an area we have committed years of R&D efforts.
+We continue to focus on AR goggle devices and head-up-displays (HUD) for automotive.
+Many of our industry-leading customers have demonstrated their state-of-the-art products with our technology embedded in, including holographic HUD, AR glasses and LiDAR system.
+Our proprietary front-lit LCoS microdisplay, an integrated solution covering LCoS microdisplay, lightguide, and front-lit LED, is one of the tiniest display modules and is one of ideal display technology for AR headsets as it offers significantly higher brightness, lighter weight, and lower power consumption.
 Our technology leadership and proven manufacturing expertise have made us a preferred partner for customers in these emerging markets and their ongoing engineering projects in AR goggles and HUD for automotive applications.